Institut de recherche biomédicale et d'épidémiologie du sport

-Institut de recherche biomédicale et d'épidémiologie du sport (IRMES) is a French public agency dedicated to biomedical and epidemiological studies on sport under the tutorship of INSEP, INSERM, AP-HP, and Paris Descartes University.
+Institut de recherche biomédicale et d'épidémiologie du sport (IRMES) is a French public agency dedicated to biomedical and epidemiological studies of sport under the auspices of INSEP, INSERM, AP-HP, and Paris Descartes University.
 It is currently headed by Jean-François Toussaint.

 The Institute for Biomedical Research and Sports Epidemiology (IRMES) is an institute created in 2006 with the aim of reorganizing sports medicine and epidemiology in France around objective data, allowing a better understanding of the health problems of sports in high level.